senior-design-21-22/ansible-collection-github/README.md

-# ansible-collection-github
+# Ansible Collection for GitHub
-Ansible Collection for GitHub
+The OHIO IT collection of Ansible modules for GitHub.